cshr25/RL_microgrid/README.md

 # RL_microgrid
+This project contains code and simulation models of a communication network microgrid.
+To run then, download the whole repository and run main function in Matlab.

+Main functon:

+Load and power generation functions;

+Mixed game solving function:

+The self learning function is in the main function.
+Next I will create an individual learning function so that different RL methods could be applided.

 Bullet points:
 1. Microgrid electric model muilding in python (simple load balance)
 2. Base station controller logic module building and its interface port with different method.
 Make it universal.